poundifdef/ClassicUPS/README.rst

                         shipper_number,  # Optional if you are not creating a shipment debug=True)      # Use the UPS sandbox API rather than prod

 Check the delivery date of a package.
-Returns `None` if it has not been delivered:

 .. code-block:: python